 Iris Peer Leaders

 Iris Peer Leaders is the final level of Iris teen programming.
 It is a one-year program open to rising 11th and 12th graders.
-The Iris Peer Leaders is a committee of 10 teen leaders from the community.
+The Iris Peer Leaders is a committee of 6 teen leaders from the community.
 The role of this committee is to serve as programmatic and thought leaders as it relates to developing teen opportunities.
 In addition, they can either serve as mentors for the Iris Teen Mitzvot program or serve as social media content creators and disseminators.
 Each participant gains valuable leadership training from field professionals and receives a $500 stipend upon completion of the program.
+Contact program coordinator for more information.

 Iris Peer Leaders Participant Expectations: